 The Sony Playstation 4 (PS4) encompasses more than just video gaming — users can stream music, movies, and TV, as well as browse the web.
 Because of this, the PS4 can create potentially harmful situations for children, so it’s important to monitor and restrict access to inappropriate content.
+Keep reading to learn how to set up PS4 parental controls.

 Sony’s Video Game Rating System